 Stitches typically dissolve or are removed within a week.
 Patients are usually able to return to work or school within 5 to 7 days after the procedure, though more strenuous activities and contact sports should be avoided for 1 to 2 months.
 Dr. Koch will provide you with thorough aftercare instructions to ensure a complete and rapid recovery.

 Dr. Koch can discuss all of your options during a comprehensive consultation regarding ear surgery.
-Ames, Cedar Rapids, and Des Moines, Iowa area residents interested in ear surgery are encouraged to request a consultation online or call our office at 515-277-5555 to schedule an appointment.
+Des Moines, Iowa, residents and those of neighboring communities interested in ear surgery are encouraged to request a consultation online or call our office at (515) 277-5555 to schedule an appointment.

 The nominal consultation fee covers an extensive, personal consultation with board-certified plastic surgeon, Dr. Brent Koch.
 He will spend a great deal of time with you, discussing your goals, concerns, and physical and lifestyle considerations.
 He will listen intently to what you have to say, and together the two of you will develop the best approach to your treatment.
 Women and men who schedule their surgery at the time of consultation will have their consultation fee applied toward their procedure.